Associate Professor of TESOL

 Dr. Baecher teaches courses for PreK-12 teacher candidates in the MA TESOL program, and supports the placements of student teachers at sites in the New York City public schools.
 Her current courses include:

 • EdESL 785/788: Practicum in TESOL

 • EdESL 771: K-12 Curriculum and Materials in the Content Areas

 • EdESL 796: Methods in TESOL

 She continues to maintain strong connections to the public school community of ESL teachers and students through her involvement in the New York City Teaching Fellows program, in which she prepares full-time teachers working towards their MA in TESOL.

-Dr. Baecher's research, teaching, and service activities are shaped by three common and related aims: 1. examining the work of practicing ESL teachers, 2. increasing the quality of school experiences in TESOL teacher education, and 3. involving a collaborative partnership of faculty, teacher leaders, and teacher candidates to advocate for English language learners.
-She has published and presented nationally on the subject of videotaping lessons in the process of teacher development, the challenges facing ESL teachers, and the connection of teacher preparation to teacher practice.
-She is the co-editor of the New York State TESOL Journal.
+Dr. Baecher's research, teaching, and service activities are shaped by three common and related aims: 1. examining the work of practicing ESL teachers, 2. increasing the quality of TESOL teacher education, and 3. engaging a collaborative partnership of faculty, teacher leaders, and teacher candidates to advocate for English language learners.
+She has published and presented nationally on the subject of video analysis of lessons in the process of teacher development, the challenges facing ESL teachers, and the connection of teacher preparation to teacher practice.
 Selected publications include:

 Baecher, L. (2012).
 Integrating clinical experiences in a TESOL teacher education program: Curriculum mapping as process.
 TESOL Journal, 3(4), 537–551.